esthesis-iot/esthesis-setup/dev-tools/README.md

+# OBSOLETE - Use Kubernetes configuration on Minikube

 # esthes.is - Development environment setup
 To quickly setup all necessary infrastructure for your development environment you can use the Docker containers specified in this project.